beda-software/fhir-py/README.md

 ### Read

-For fetching resources, SearchSet needs to be instantiated by passing the model class as the first argument
+For fetching resources, SearchSet needs to be instantiated using the model class as the first argument

 ```python
 ss = client.resources(Patient) # returns AsyncFHIRSearchSet[Patient]